Fluzko/Tinder-bot/README.md

 # Tinder-bot

-Tinder-bot is a bot that logins into your Tinder account and start autoliking people, handling any popup on his way
+Tinder-bot is a bot that logins into your Tinder account and start 'autoliking' people, handling any popup on its way

 ## Installation